Aviva Systems Biology office will be closed on Memorial Day - 5/27/2013.

 Please go here for more info.

-For the quantitative determination of human Epidermal growth factor (EGF) concentrations in cell culture supernates, serum, and plasma
+For the quantitative determination of human interleukin 1 alpha (IL-1?) concentrations in cell culture supernates, serum, and plasma.

 - Datasheets / Downloads: